raspberrypilearning/interactive-animation/en/step_1.md

 --- task ---

+--- no-print ---
-Click the green flag to start the program.
+Click on the green flag to see this example project run.
 When you click on a balloon, it will pop and dissappear.

---- no-print ---
-Click on the green flag to see this example project run:
 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/425346741/?autostart=false" frameborder="0"></iframe>
 </div>